MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-actions.md

        - **Remove a collaborator** – Remove a specific collaborator from the file.

        - **Reduce public access** - Set Publicly available files to be available only with a shared link.
+(Google)

+       - **Expire shared link** - Ability to set an experation date for a shared link after which it will no longer be active.
+(Box)

+       - **Change sharing link access level** - Ability to change the access level of the shared link between company only, collaborators only, and public.
+(Box)

   - **Quarantine**